'Mandatory training' is any training that your employer says you need to do.

 If you earn more than the National Minimum Wage

 If you earn more than the National Minimum Wage, the time spent doing mandatory training might already be covered by your pay.
 If the training is not during your normal working hours, check your employment contract to see if you'll be paid for the time spent on training.
 You should talk to your manager if you’re not sure.

 If you earn less the National Minimum Wage

 If you earn the National Minimum Wage or close to it then your employer should pay you for time spent on mandatory training.
 This is because the pay received compared to the hours worked in the pay reference period might bring you below the National Minimum Wage.

 Mandatory training on furlough

-You can train while on furlough.
-If your furlough pay is below minimum wage, your employer must top up your pay for any time you spend on mandatory training.
+You could train while you were on furlough.
+If your furlough pay was below minimum wage, your employer must top up your pay for any time you spent on mandatory training.